fivequarters/fusebit.io/src/_blog/_posts/monkeypatching-http-request.md

 When we modified the `http` object, we were only modifying our local copy of it, created during the `require()` step at the top of the test file.
 Once imported it is cached, so other modules in our executable will also make use of the patched version, but `http.get` directly calls the local method.
 You can see the code [here](https://github.com/nodejs/node/blob/1e8b296c58b77d3b7b46d45c7ef3e44981c5c3e7/lib/http.js#L107) - it calls the `request()` method directly.

-That means that the monkeypatch we did for the `http.request` value won’t work!
-So now we need to add another test case and monkeypatch for `http.get`:
+That means that the monkey patch we did for the `http.request` value won’t work!
+So now we need to add another test case and monkey patch for `http.get`:

 ```javascript
 test('example http.get', () => {